Data Protection Policy

 Article 37 of the GDPR lists instances where the controller must appoint a data protection officer in any case.
 Among other cases, a data protection officer must be appointed when the core activities of the company consist of processing operations which, by virtue of their nature, their scope, and/or their purposes, require regular and systematic monitoring of data subjects on a large scale.
 With regards to the “core activity”, recital 97 of the GDPR states that the core activity always pertains to data processing as the primary activity but not to data processing as an ancillary activity.

-The primary activity of Erste Asset Management GmbH and ERSTE-SPARINVEST Kapitalanlagegesellschaft m.b.H. is the management of investment funds.
+The primary activity of Erste Asset Management GmbH is the management of investment funds.
 For this reason, the appointment of a data protection officer is not mandatory at this time.
 You can contact us at any time if you have any questions or concerns about data protection.

 What personal data are processed?